cadabra-engineering/cadabra-engineering.github.io/_posts/2026-01-08-when-an-mvp-stops-being-an-mvp-product-checkpoints-ai-development.md

 ---
 layout: post
-title: When an MVP Stops Being an MVP: Engineering Challenges and Checkpoints in Product Development
+title: When an MVP Stops Being an MVP — Engineering Challenges and Checkpoints in Product Development
 subtitle: Understanding the transition from rapid prototyping to sustainable growth
 tags:
   - product-development